BestTimesToVisit.com Logo

 packing

 Pack layers, no matter the season!
-Chicago is known for its 'windy city' reputation, and the weather can change rapidly, especially near the lakefront.
-Even in summer, a light jacket or sweater is a good idea for evenings, and in spring and fall, you'll definitely want a warmer coat.
+Chicago weather is notoriously fickle, especially near the lakefront.
+Even in summer, a cool breeze can roll in off Lake Michigan, so a light jacket or sweater is always a good idea.
+In spring and fall, you'll definitely need a warmer coat.

 safety